anamolkhadka/HackUTA6/README.md

 - **Frontend**: React.js, Axios for API requests, React Bootstrap for UI components, and Chart.js (or Recharts) for displaying graphs.
 - **API**: Polygon.io Stock API.
 API Request limit: 5 requests per minute (free tier).
 Retrieves end-of-day stock data.
 - **State Management**: React's useState and useEffect hooks for managing UI state.
-- **Session Management**: Session cookies are used to store the user's stock list.
-This ensures the data remains intact during the session and is cleared when the browser or tab is closed.
+- **Database**: Firebase Firestore is used to store stock data in a persistent, real-time database, ensuring that data is available across sessions and devices.
 - **Environment Variables**: The .env file is used for securely storing sensitive data like API keys.